Insect indicators of abuse or neglect: Child abuse or neglect

-Case Study: A four-year-old child with high fever and covered with several hundred Dermanyssus gallinae (red mite) and their bites was abandoned at a hospital in Ireland.
-Investigators traced the child to a caravan occupied by "travellers" parked near a hen house where the birds were heavily infested with the mite.
+Case Study: A four-year-old child with a high fever and covered with several hundred Dermanyssus gallinae (red mite) and their bites was abandoned at a hospital in Ireland.
+Investigators traced the child to a caravan occupied by "travelers" parked near a hen house where the birds were heavily infested with the mite.
 Abandonment and neglect (of both the child and birds) were proven.
 Eradicating the mites from the hospital proved more difficult.